Sitemap

 8 min readSep 24, 2019

-There has been considerable debate over individual lifestyle change as a political means to achieve society-wide decarbonization.
+There has been some debate over individual lifestyle change as a political means to achieve society-wide decarbonization.

-North Karelian lakes are usually in excellent condition and our municipality borrows canoes for free.
+North Karelian lakes are usually in good condition and our municipality borrows canoes for free.

 Many North Karelian municipalities like mine, Liperi, are part of the Carbon-Neutral Municipalities network which aim for an 80 % cut in all GHGs by 2030 from 2010 levels.

-While I am not going to enact major social or political change by my lifestyle alone, it is a valuable lesson on how difficult deep decarbonization is and how societies and economies are still almost completely separated from the Paris Agreement framing of climate neutrality.
+While I am not going to enact significant social or political change through my lifestyle alone, it is a valuable lesson on how difficult deep decarbonization is and how societies and economies remain almost completely separated from the Paris Agreement's framing of climate neutrality.

-I recently made the ultimate climate move and found a new home from Liperi in North Karelia, far away from the city I was born in and used to live in for almost 30 years, Helsinki.
+I made the ultimate climate move a few years ago and found a new home in Liperi, North Karelia, far from the city I was born in and lived in for almost 30 years, Helsinki.

 --